kristofferv98/VoiceProcessingToolkit/README.md

  ## Configuration
  The toolkit can be configured with various settings such as wake word sensitivity, audio sample rate, and text-to-speech voice selection.
-For detailed configuration options, please refer to the inline documentation and example scripts.
+For detailed configuration options, please see the `configuration.md` or visit the documentation in the example_usage folder.

  ## Contributing
  Contributions to the VoiceProcessingToolkit are welcome!
 Please read the CONTRIBUTING.md file for guidelines on how to contribute.